antixenoinitiative/axiwiki/conflict-zones.md

 When fighting in an AXCZ, many different bugs can appear.
 It’s important to be able to identify them and know how to deal with them in order to complete the zone.

-Infinite Scouts: Sometimes the Interceptors won’t jump in and you’ll be stuck with endless waves of scouts.
-They will keep coming even after the progress bar is full, and the battle won’t end.
-One solution is to just jump out and reset the instance, or kill enough scouts to fill the bar and then fly out far from the AXCZ POI (around 30-50km should be enough) which should complete the zone.
+- Interceptors won’t jump in or stuck with endless waves of scouts?
+One solution is to just jump out and reset the instance (try one person at a time when in multiplayer), or fly out far from the AXCZ POI (around 30-50km should be enough), this can sometimes soft-reset it.

-Multiple progress bars, progress bars not appearing: This can be resolved by resetting the instance (sometimes leaving the zone is enough, but sometimes everyone will need to log out to the main menu)
+- Multiple progress bars, progress bars not appearing: This can be resolved by resetting the instance (often just one person leaving the zone is enough, but sometimes everyone will need to leave)

-NPCs becoming hostile: Accidentally hitting an NPC (even with flak) will get you a bounty, and if the NPC dies, you’ll get a murder bounty as well as notoriety.
+- AX NPCs: Accidentally hitting an NPC (even with flak) will get you a bounty, and if the NPC dies, you’ll get a murder bounty as well as notoriety.

-NPC point defence will shoot down your flak: Self-explanatory, not much you can do about it
+- NPC point defence will shoot down your flak: Self-explanatory, not much you can do about it

-Be ready for wing/networking bugs, such as rubberbanding, multiple swarms and shields, caustic missile spam and EMPs
+- Wing/Networking bugs, such as rubberbanding, multiple swarms and shields, caustic missile spam and EMPs.

+> Many bugs occuring during multiplayer in Elite: Dangerous are related to Networking.
+See [Port Forwarding](/en/port_fwd_guide) to deal with them.

-Whenever someone jumps into the instance, this will cause a new wave of NPCs and scouts to appear.
+Whenever someone jumps into the instance, this can cause a new wave of NPCs and scouts to appear.
 Be careful, as multiple CMDRs joining late can lead to massive amounts of scouts in the AXCZ.